wlav/cppyy/doc/source/basic_types.rst

 `Builtins`
 """"""""""

+The selection of builtin data types varies greatly between Python and C++.
-Most builtin data types map onto the expected equivalent Python types, with the caveats that there may be size differences, different precision or rounding, etc.
+Where possible, builtin data types map onto the expected equivalent Python types, with the caveats that there may be size differences, different precision or rounding, etc.
 For example, a C++ ``float`` is returned as a Python ``float``, which is in fact a C++ ``double``.
 If sizes allow, conversions are automatic.